The 12 best Cyber Monday deals on laptops, TVs, phones, and more

 August Smart Lock Pro + Connect

 Through Cyber Monday, The Home Depot is cutting prices on plenty of things—but this little ditty caught our eye.
-It’s the ultimate smart home accessory, allowing you to lock, unlock, and monitor the door to your home from your smart phone.
+It’s the ultimate smart home accessory, allowing you to lock, unlock, and monitor the door to your home from your smartphone.
 The Cyber Monday price is marked down from $236 to $149, saving you $87.

 Vimeo